Frequently Asked Questions

 Students currently attending high school, who meet the CCSF requirements, may sign up for City College courses and attend both institutions within the same semester.

-When enrolled at City College, you will receive college credit.
-Your high school will determine whether or not to give you high school credit for taking a college credit course.
+When enrolled at City College and registered for classes, you will receive college credit which can go towards a degree/certificate.
+Your high school will determine whether to give you high school credit for taking a college credit course.
 City College does not make any decisions for high schools.
-Please check with your high school counselor.
+Please check with your high school counsellor.

 Transitional Studies Department: